-Each of our equity plans is administered by the Compensation Committee.
+All of our equity plans are administered by the Executive Management Compensation and Succession Committee.
 Grants are generally at the discretion of the board, and generally are made subsequent to the annual stockholders' meeting.
 We believe it is important to make awards at similar times each year to ensure that the timing of awards does not affect their value.
-However, in order to first assess performance through the first quarter of 2010, equity grants were not made until July of 2010.
-We have not yet made any grants for 2011.
-The Compensation Committee may continue the use of TARP qualified restricted stock (or units) in the future in order to maintain a compliant yet competitive total direct compensation structure for our executive team.
+However, in order to first assess performance through the first quarter of 2011, equity grants were not made until July of 2011.

-Equity awards are generally based on recommendations of the Compensation Committee and approved by the full board.
-When making award decisions, the Compensation Committee considers the nature of the services rendered or to be rendered by the employee, and the employee's present and potential contributions to the success of First Busey.
+Equity awards are generally based on recommendations of the Executive Management Compensation and Succession Committee and approved by the full board.
+When making award decisions, the Executive Management Compensation and Succession Committee considers the nature of the services rendered or to be rendered by the employee, and the employee's present and potential contributions to the success of First Busey.